samoylenkodmitry/compose-rs-proposal/docs/RESTRUCTURE_SUMMARY.md

 ---

+## ✅ Completed Migration Work

+1. **✅ Extract modifier.rs from compose-core to compose-foundation**
+   - Moved the entire modifier node system to compose-foundation
+   - Updated imports in compose-core and compose-ui to use compose-foundation
+   - All modifier node types now live in compose-foundation crate

+2. **✅ Extract animation.rs from compose-core to compose-animation**
+   - Moved animation system to compose-animation crate
+   - FrameClock remains in compose-core (part of runtime)
+   - All animation types (Animatable, AnimationSpec, Easing, Lerp) now exported from compose-animation

+3. **✅ Extract testing.rs from compose-core to compose-testing**
+   - Moved ComposeTestRule and run_test_composition to compose-testing crate
+   - All test utilities now available from compose-testing
+   - Removed circular dependency by moving compose-core's ComposeTestRule tests to compose-testing

 ## Future Work (Not Implemented Yet)

-1. **Extract modifier.rs from compose-core to compose-foundation**
-   - Move the entire modifier node system
-   - Update imports in compose-core and compose-ui
-   - Create foundation nodes/ subdirectory

-2. **Extract animation.rs from compose-core to compose-animation**
-   - Move animation system
-   - Keep FrameClock in compose-core (it's part of runtime)

-3. **Extract testing.rs from compose-core to compose-testing**
-   - Move existing testing utilities
-   - Implement ComposeTestRule, TestFrameClock
-   - Add semantics queries and input injection

 4. **Split compose-ui/primitives.rs into widgets/ directory**
    - Create widgets/mod.rs, widgets/row.rs, widgets/column.rs, widgets/box.rs